 "A lie can travel half way around the world while the truth is putting on its shoes."
 (Mark Twain)

-It's better to trust than to live a paranoid existence.
 Relationships grounded in trust are prized.
 Little white lies, such as "You look good today" are often welcomed.
 However, you can be harmed by deceptions.
 If you are like most, this has already happened to you.
-If you think it is important to know how to separate smooth but harmful lies from exaggerations, and to become an enlightened skeptive, read on.
+If you think it is important to know how to separate truth from lies, fake news from fact-based news, read on and become an enlightened skeptic.

-Manipulative deceivers hide information, distort, and exaggerate to control your choices and decisions.
-These deceptions are the tools of con-artists, politicians, unscrupulous marketers, and nearly everyone else who seeks advantage at your expense.
+Manipulative deceptions occur when deceivers hide, omit, distort, and exaggerate information to control your choices and decisions.
+These deceptions are the tools of con artists, politicians, unscrupulous marketers, propagandists, False News reporters, and nearly everyone else who seeks advantage at your expense.
 You believe your financial broker works in your interest.
 But the end game is not necessarily to make money for you.
-The objective is to earn money for the firm and for his or herself.
-You are the means to support that end.
+The objective is to earn money for the firm and the broker wants to make money too.
+You are the means to that end.
 The results of these self-serving deceptions may be financially costly and stressful to you.

-Mendacious deceptions are conscienceless acts that cause major harm and stress.
-Deceivers can throw you off track by blaming others for what they are doing.
+Mendacious deceptions are conscienceless acts intended to cause major harm and stress to others.
+These deceivers use paradoxical defenses, which are word games where agents of deceit blame others for what they are guilty of doing in to throw them off track.
 Jack frequently told his wife, Jill, of his disgust with the infidelities of his married co-workers.
 By accident, Jill found credit card statements concealed in the glove compartment of Jack's company car.
 The receipts showed local motel room bookings on days Jack told Jill he was working out-of-state.
 She saw expensive restaurant tabs and floral bills that matched the motel dates.
 Jill saw--in hindsight--that Jack had protested far too often and vigorously about others' philandering.
 Bernie Madoff's $50 billion Ponzi scheme was a mendacious deception.
 He habitually caused great harm to many.
 De la Villehuchet, a French financier, lost over $1.4 billion from buying into that scheme.
 It dearly cost him, his family, his friends, and his colleagues.
 He killed himself.
 This type deception may spill over to an evil deception.

-Evil deceptions are motivated by intentions to cause harm to innocent others.
+Evil deceptions intend to cause deadly harm to others.
+They express their life plan through tyrannical actions.
+They are masters of paradoxical defenses, but here they also use positive labels, such as society of democratic actions, to conceal opposite intensions.
 If you believe in evil, you'll find it in the conduct of Heaven's Gate cult leader and mass murderer, Marshall Applewhite.
 Applewhite duped many of his followers into believing they were space aliens whose time had come to move to heaven via a spaceship that followed the Hale Bopp Comet.
-But first they had to vacate their "vehicles" or bodies.
+To get to the space ship, they had to vacate their "vehicles" or bodies.
+That meant killing themselves.
 Each packed a duffle bag and had twenty-five cent pieces for this spirit journey.
 As Applewhite murdered each to free them from their bodies, you'd think that the remaining cult members would figure out why the bags and coins stayed behind.
+You’ll find evil deceptions spread through ideological movements that start with a glowing promise and end in destructive dictatorships.

 Here's my opinion on Frey's deception.
-It's mainly manipulative and self-serving.
+It's mainly self-serving and manipulative.

 "Truth fears no questions."
 (Unknown)

-You can protect yourself from harmful deceptions by enlightened skepticism.
+You can protect yourself from harmful forms of deception by enlightened skepticism.
 Enlightened skepticism is a way to assess truth through fact-finding and questioning.
 You gain from this effort in at least three ways.
 You (1) hone your critical thinking skills; (2) learn who to trust, and in what degree; (3) discover who seeks personal advantage at your expense.

 1. What do I know about the speaker's truthfulness?